ocgeek/Duet-Mini5-Backup/README.md

 Repository of backupfiles for Duet Mini 5+ / 2+

-Mind this configuration does use mag-probe as Z-probe and requires that installement
+Mind this configuration does use Klicky mag-probe as Z-probe and requires that installement